golang/tools/internal/mcp/design/design.md

 For both clients and servers, mcp-go uses variadic options to customize behavior, whereas an options struct is used here.
-We felt that in this case, an options struct would be more readable, and result in cleaner package documentation.
+We felt that in this case, an options struct would be more readable, and result in simpler package documentation.

 ### Spec Methods